About the Teen Room

 - The Teen Room usually has 2-3 programs each week; teens in grades 7-12 are welcome to come to these fun & free events.

 - Every Friday (when there is school) there is a different drop in Teen Friday event.
 Sometimes it is a movie showing, trivia contest, Minute to Win It games, bingo, scavenger hunts, and much more.

-- Teen Games Unplugged happens on the 2nd and 4th Wednesday of the month from 3-4 PM (unless other special programs occur that day).
+- Teen Games Unplugged happens multiple times a month, from 3-4 PM (unless other special programs occur that day).
 What is it?
 Teens play dynamic and fun group and board games.

 - Teen Advisory Board (TAB) is a group of older teens in high school who meet and discuss how they want to shape the Teen Room.
 Teens snack and discuss future programs, which books to buy, as well as test out fun craft and game ideas before they become a program.
 TAB meets on a Tuesday night from 6:00-8:00 pm, usually towards the end of the month.
 TAB is a great way for high schoolers to get a fun & easy two hours of community service volunteer hours.